 2 Comparisons with Jira

-So, is Azure DevOps any good and if so, how does it compare with Jira?
+So, is it any good and if so, how does Azure DevOps vs Jira measure up?
 Well, what I’ve always said is this: If it worked, it would be an excellent low-cost, simple alternative to Jira (with the added bonus of an excellent test management extension).
 Unfortunately, it doesn’t always work.

 Let’s unpack that.